alper/alpernl/content/posts/hey-datenschutz-leave-those-kids-alone/index.md

 Now the first question that comes to mind is of course: Why does a school have servers?
 Don't all schools run in the cloud these days?

 Well, in Germany they don't.
 There are lots of agencies and levels of decision makers all of whom are too busy covering their own ass and none of them will say: "Schools can use cloud solutions."
-People and organizations being as risk averse as they are in Germany, nobody will use cloud solutions without such a declaration. ((Probably for the best because if they do, they will be sued by a random wanker (such is the German legal system).))
+People and organizations being as risk averse as they are in Germany, nobody will use cloud solutions without such a declaration. [^1]

 So what do they do instead?
 They have to get servers and people to install and maintain barely useable non-cloud collaborative software tools.
 Nobody in their right mind would use these tools and kids in private schools of course don't either, but this dysfunctional ideology is foisted upon kids who have no other choice.